tractr/directus-sync/DOCUMENTATION.md

 Directus Sync allows you to manage seed data for your collections.
 This data is used to populate your Directus instance with initial data.

-As for the synchronization process, the seed data are tracked.
-Therefore if any change is made to the seed data, it will be updated in the Directus instance.
-Also, if a seed data is deleted, it will be removed from the Directus instance.
+The seed process is different from the synchronization process.
+It is more flexible but not plug and play as the synchronization process.
+It requires more configurations.

 The main difference with the synchronization process is that the seed data are not pulled from the Directus instance.
 You have to create the seed data manually.
 Seed data must be written in JSON format and must be placed in the `./directus-config/seed` directory (this can be changed using the `--seed-path` option).
 Any file in this directory will be automatically detected and used by the `seed diff` and `seed push` commands.

+As for the synchronization process, the seed data are tracked.
+Therefore if any change is made to the seed data, it will be updated in the Directus instance.
+Also, if a seed data is deleted, it will be removed from the Directus instance.

 #### Seed Diff